 A keynote speaker and their speech are often selected to raise interest in an event, such as a conference or large meeting sponsored by a corporation or association, and draw attendees to the program.
-Selecting a keynote speaker who is well known for his or her expertise in a field, or who has wide name recognition due to other accomplishments, will raise enthusiasm among prospective attendees for a meeting or conference.
+Selecting a keynote speaker who is well known for his or her expertise in a field or who has wide name recognition due to other accomplishments will raise enthusiasm among prospective attendees for a meeting or conference.
 This speaker should be able to capture the essence of your meeting and be able to highlight it to your audience in a short period of time.

 The keynote address may entail an opening keynote and closing keynote speaker.
 An opening keynote speaker is brought in to set the underlying tone and summarize the core message or most important revelation of the event.
 A closing keynote speaker will be engaged to end a conference on a high note and leave audiences with a sense of optimism.
-If an event is held over a longer period, it is not unusual to have a different Keynote Speaker for each day of the event.
+If an event is held over a longer period, it is not unusual to have a different keynote speaker for each day of the event.

 What is a Plenary Speaker?

-Many meetings also have Mini Plenary Sessions.
+Many meetings also have mini plenary sessions.
 These are often concurrent sessions that focus on issues important to an industry sector or a particular aspect of a practice applicable to all industries.
 Mini-plenary sessions are usually open to all registrants.

-However, nowadays in many industries, the term keynote and plenary speaker are used interchangeably.
+In many industries, the term keynote and plenary speaker are used interchangeably.

-How WWSG Can Help with Plenary & Keynote Speakers
+How WWSG Can Help with Keynote & Plenary Speakers

 At WWSG, we create comprehensive solutions for events, conferences, meetings, and more.
-Our ability to assist clients with speaker selection and management compliments our teams' unprecedented and unparalleled level of service in the global lecture industry.
+Our ability to assist clients with speaker selection and management compliments our team's unprecedented and unparalleled level of service in the global lecture industry.
 By providing a very intimate and consultative support service to organizations for booking speakers and their events, WWSG is truly dedicated to client success.